Innova-Group-LLC/custom_admin_docs/src/viewsets/actions.md

 - `form_serializer`\
 Optional parameter for action form output.

-- `inline_only`\
-If this option is enabled - the action can be executed only by pressing the button for one record.

 - `description`\
 The text that will be displayed next to the title on the popup form.